JK Rowling’s Robert Galbraith Mysteries: Cormoran Strike Books in Order

 The Cormoran Strike TV Series: Strike (UK) or CB Strike (US)

 If you enjoy the books, don't miss the TV series.
-Tom Burke and Holliday Grainger are exquisitely cast in the roles, and while we strongly feel every book should have been adapted into a six-episode series, they're still very enjoyable in their shorter adaptations.
+Tom Burke and Holliday Grainger are wonderfully cast in the roles, and while we strongly feel every book should have been adapted into a six-episode series, they're still very enjoyable in their shorter adaptations.
+If you don't have time to re-read each book ahead of the new one (quite a task now that there are 6 and some are 1000+ pages), the shows are a great way to catch up on what happened in past books.

 In the UK, the episodes have aired on BBC One.
 If you missed their original air dates and you can't find them on iPlayer or another streaming service, you can pick up the DVDs below:

 In the US, HBO Max is now the exclusive streaming outlet for the series.
-You can also purchase a streaming copy of the season HERE (check the SD price rather than the default HD if you're on a tight budget).
+You can also purchase streaming copies HERE (check the SD price rather than the default HD if you're on a tight budget).
+In case you hadn't checked in a while, Troubled Blood (season 5 or 3, depending on where you're watching) is now available.

 Save it to Pinterest!